ARC Raiders is a return to form for extraction shooters, still requires improvements

 Raider looting under a starry night meteor shower - Embark Studios

-Arc Raiders shows (and partly delivers) genuine promise as an extraction shooter that could bridge the gap between hardcore and mainstream audiences.
+ARC Raiders shows (and partly delivers) genuine promise as an extraction shooter that could bridge the gap between hardcore and mainstream audiences.
 The technical foundation is solid, with impressive performance and AI that sets a new standard for the genre.
 The gunplay, while needing balance passes, demonstrates thoughtful design where most weapons have their place.

-Games like The Division set a high bar for atmosphere and immersion that Arc Raiders hasn’t yet captured, but with planned weather systems, environmental updates, and new maps, there’s still hope.
+Games like The Division set a high bar for atmosphere and immersion that ARC Raiders hasn’t yet captured, but with planned weather systems, environmental updates, and new maps, there’s still hope.
 For now, it’s a solid foundation that needs polish in the right places to become the extraction shooter that finally gets it right.